exonum/exonum-doc/src/advanced/consensus/consensus.md

 a definite conclusion (i.e., messages generated during the round `R` must be processed only during the round `R`).

+## Network Communication

+### Messages

+The consensus algorithm makes use several types of messages.
+All messages are authenticated with the help of public-key digital signatures, so that the sender of the message is unambiguously known and cannot be forged.
+Furthermore, the use of digital signatures (instead of, say, [HMACs][wiki:hmac]) ensures that messages can be freely retransmitted across the network.
+Moreover, this can be done by load balancers that have no idea whatsoever as to the content of messages.

+#### Propose

+`Propose` message is a set of transactions proposed by the round leader for inclusion into the next block.
+Instead of whole transactions, `Propose` messages include only transaction hashes.
+A validator that received a `Propose` message can request missing transactions from its peers.

+If the behavior is correct, `Propose` is sent only by the leader node of the round.

+#### Prevote

+`Prevote` is a vote for a `Propose` message. `Prevote` indicates that the node has a correctly formed `Propose` and all the transactions specified in it.
+`Prevote` is broadcast to all validators.

+#### Precommit

+`Precommit` is a message expressing readiness to include the next block into blockchain.
+To be distributed by all nodes.

+#### Status

+`Status` is an information message about the current height.
+It is sent with a periodicity written in the `status_timeout` variable (consensus parameter).

+#### Block

+A `Block` message contains a block (in the meaning of blockchain) and a set of `Precommit` messages that allowed that block to be accepted.
+To be sent on request.

+### Requests

+The Exonum consensus uses the *requests* mechanism to obtain unknown information from the other nodes.
+A request is sent by the node to its peer if the peer has information of interest, which is unknown to the node, and which has been discovered during the previous communcation with the peer.
+For example, a request is sent if the node receives a consensus message from a height greater than the local height.

+Sending and processing of such messages is algorithmized.

+## Distinguishing Features

+In comparison with other BFT algorithms, the consensus algorithm in Exonum has the following distinctive features.

+### Unbounded Rounds

+Rounds have a fixed start time but they do not have a definite end time (a round ends only when the next block is received).
+This reduces the effect of network delays.

+### Compact Proposals

+`Propose` messages include only transaction hashes.
+(Transactions are included directly into `Block` messages.)
+Furthermore, transaction execution is delayed;
+transactions are applied only at the when a node locks on a `Propose`.

+Delayed transaction processing reduces nagtive impact of malicious nodes on the system througput and latency.
+Indeed, it splits transaction processing among the stages of the algorithm:

+- On the prevote stage validators only ensure that a list of transactions included in a proposal is correct (i.e., all transactions in the `Propose` exist and are internally correct)
+- On the precommit stage validators apply transactions to the current blockchain state
+- On the commit stage validators ensure that they achieved the same state after addition of new transactions

+This split of work helps reduce the negative impact of byzantine nodes on the overall system performance.

+### Requests

+Requests algorithm allows node to restore any consensus info from the other nodes.

 [partial_ordering]: https://en.wikipedia.org/wiki/Partially_ordered_set#Formal_definition
 [partial_synchrony]: http://groups.csail.mit.edu/tds/papers/Lynch/podc84-DLS.pdf
 [public_and_private_blockchains]: https://blog.ethereum.org/2015/08/07/on-public-and-private-blockchains/